sbenoit-gc/PhotoTestSet/README.md

 A collection of images for photogrammetry that have been successfully processed with Meshroom, Scanamaze, and PhotoCatch.
 An overview is available in PhotogrammetryDemoMakerspace.pdf

 ## Usage
-Clone, or download the zip, to a local directory.
+Clone the project, or download the zip'ed prroject, to a local directory.